I Received An Email Of Complaint From A DSS Tenant

 The bottom line is, Landlords want security, especially in this uncertain climate.
 EVERY Landlord wants to be sure that they’re going to receive their rent on time, throughout the entire tenancy.
 So, now that tenants directly receive their allowances, I don’t feel secure with a DSS Tenant.
 Perhaps that’s just me being a pompous, ignorant ass.

-If it came down to a working professional Vs DSS, a working professional would win EVERY TIME.
-It’s a no-brainer, and I don’t think I need to explain my reasons…or do I?
-In order to even consider a DSS tenant, I’d need some kind of incentive, but the council removed the most convincing advantage for landlords when the LHA was introduced, and removed the “direct payment to landlord” policy.
+In order to even consider a DSS tenant I’d need some kind of incentive, but the council removed the most convincing one for landlords when the LHA was introduced, and removed the “direct payment to landlord” policy.
 That was a HUGE blow.
-Since the change, a lot of Landlords have felt the burn, research has shown many tenants are failing to pass on these payments to landlords.
+Since the change, a lot of Landlords have felt the burn.
+Research has shown many tenants are failing to pass on these payments to landlords.

 "a" ignorant shit??
 Maybe you did that on purpose, but I doubt it.